USAFA-ECE/ece382/docs/Assignments/homework1.md

 - Browse to  <a href="https://git-scm.com/download/win" target="_blank">git-scm.com</a> to download `64-bit Git for Windows setup`
 - Install Git with the default settings.
 Git is already installed on Mac.

-### Setup Your Workspace 🚩This needs work
+### Setup Your Workspace

 - Create a folder named `workspace` under your home folder, e.g., C:\Users\stanley.baek\workspace.
 - Right-click the `workspace` folder and select `Open in Terminal` for PowerShell or `Git Bash Here` for Bash as shown below.
+You may need to go to "Show more options" first after you right-click.
 - From your repository in GitHub, click Clone and copy the HTTPS URL.
 - Go to the terminal (e.g. Bash or PowerShell) and type `git clone ` and then paste the repository URL you just copied (middle or right-click, right-click > Paste, or `Shift+Ins` to paste).
 Hit Enter.